College of Education - Undergraduate

 Students will have two advisors (transfer students have the same dual advisors):

-- A faculty advisor in the student's teaching major
+- A faculty advisor in the student's content area major

 - A College of Education major faculty advisor